AbuZafor99/Calculator-App---Flutter/README.md

+⸻

-📁 File Structure
+🛠️ Project Structure

-	•	lib/
+lib/
-	•	main.dart: Main entry point with Calculator_app widget
+├── main.dart               # Main calculator app
+└── widget/
-	•	widget/buildButton.dart: Custom widget for calculator buttons
+    └── buildButton.dart    # Custom widget for calculator buttons

-🔧 Key Functions

-buttonPress(String value)

-Handles logic for:
-	•	Numeric input
-	•	Operators
-	•	Special keys (C, X, ., =)

-_formatOutput(String result)

-Cleans up the output for readability:
-	•	Removes .0 from integers
-	•	Limits decimals to 2 places
+⸻

-🧪 Example Expression
+💡 Example Usage

-5.0 + 9.0 * 2.0 - 8.0 / 2.0 % 2.0
+Expression: 5 + 9 * 2 - 8 / 2 % 2

-The app currently calculates one binary operation at a time and does not parse full expressions in one go.
+⚠️ This calculator evaluates one operation at a time and does not yet follow order of operations (PEMDAS).
+It works more like a basic step-by-step calculator.

+⸻

-🚀 Future Improvements
+✅ Future Improvements
-	•	Support for full expression evaluation with order of operations
+	•	Support full expression parsing with proper operator precedence
-	•	Parentheses support
+	•	Add parentheses () support
+	•	Scrollable history of previous calculations
+	•	Dark/light theme toggle
-	•	Scientific mode
+	•	Scientific calculator mode

-	•	History log with scrollable past results
+⸻

+👨‍💻 Author

+Abu Zafor
+🔗 GitHub Profile

+⸻

 📄 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.

+Feel free to fork, star, or contribute to this project!